 How much do you know about the people you work closely with?

-So, it is the ultimate form of caring, if you take the time to make notes that remind you of the conversations you have with people, and what you would like to follow up with.
-For example,
+It is the ultimate form of caring, if you take the time to make notes that remind you of the conversations you have with people, and what you would like to follow up with.

 With so many things on your mind, you can't be relied upon to remember everything that the myriad of people you interact with every day tell you.